21 Day Rwanda and Uganda safari

 Later drive back to your lodge for dinner and an overnight stay.

 Day 20: Hike to Top of the Falls & Transfer to Kampala.

-Hike to Top of the Falls: Today is the second last day of your 21 Days Safari.
+Hike to Top of the Falls: Today is the second last day of your 21 Day Rwanda and Uganda safari.
 After having breakfast at your lodge, you will head out for a guided hiking expedition to the Top of the fall.
 Trails around the top of the falls will lead you up to the water’s edge.
 You will get an opportunity to close to the narrow gorge through which the river plunges.
 Meet up with your guide and proceed with your transfer to Kampala.

 Visit Ziwa Rhino Sanctuary: You will have a stopover at Ziwa Rhino Sanctuary in Masindi.
 This sanctuary is the only refugee for rhinos in Uganda, with both white and black rhinoceros.
 The rhino sanctuary is located just 125 kilometers from Murchison Falls.
 Have lunch in Masindi town and proceed with your drive to Kampala.

 Once you get to Kampala, your guide will drive you to your designated hotel for dinner and an overnight stay at City Blue Hotel/Sheraton Hotel/Serena Hotel.

 Day 21: City Tour & Transfer to Entebbe.